lextm/jekyll-theme-chirpy/_posts/2009-1-26-snmp-design-new-ideas-about-walk-and-table.md

 I discussed with Steve several times before we shipped TwinTower.
 We agreed that it is a big task to finish through multiple releases, so TwinTower only contains a new implementation of Walk from Steve.
 <!--more-->

-We are going to investigate more in this field, but at first I would like to ask a simple question, “why Net-SNMP does not get a table unless it has the MIB?”
+We are going to investigate more in this field, but at first I would like to ask a simple question, "why Net-SNMP does not get a table unless it has the MIB?"

 You may wonder why I asked this question, as #SNMP can get such a table even if the MIB is not loaded.
 I have to confess I underestimate the role of MIB in the past. :(